Japan coalition partner cautious on Abe's security agenda

 A former lawyer, Yamaguchi has the hard job of finding common ground between his party, seen as peace-oriented and friendly to small business, and the far bigger LDP, which has close ties to big business and some security hawks in its ranks.

-For decades, Japan has taken the position that while it has the right of collective self-defense, actually exercising the right exceeds what is allowed by the U.S.-drafted, post-war constitution.
+For decades, Japan has taken the position that while it has the right of collective self-defence, actually exercising the right exceeds what is allowed by the U.S.-drafted, post-war constitution.

 While acknowledging politicians' responsibility to respond to the toughening security environment in the region, Yamaguchi said his party's stance was based on the historical interpretation of the constitution.